hellesti/Diffusion-Based-Imitation-Learning-Thesis/README.md

 Press "C" to start recording.
 Use SpaceMouse to move the robot.
 Press "S" to stop recording.
 If you are unhappy with an episode, finish the episode.
 Then press backspace and confirm with "y" in the terminal to remove the previous episode.
 Press "Q" to correctly exit the program.
 Press "D" to activate the disturbance for Case 2.
 For These keybinds (with the exception of backspace) can be modified in the config file, which is in diffusion_policy/config/control.

-This should result in a demonstration dataset in `data/demo_pendulum` with in the same structure as the provided push-T dataset.
+This should result in a demonstration dataset in `data/demo_pendulum` with in the same structure as the pendulum dataset.

 To train a Diffusion Policy, launch training with config:
 ```console